Jsinger808/Compatibility/README.md

 - evaluateCandidates pulls info (name, attributes) from each applicant in the list
 - evaluateCandidates throws InvalidScore exception if scores are incorrect (less than 0 or greater than 10) or null
 - evaluateCandidates multiplies each applicant's attributes with its percentage multiplier, stored in priorityValues.properties, and creates a weighted overall score
-- evaluateCandidate adds each applicant and their weighted score to a temporary list before setting it in the response DTO (scoredApplicantListDTO)
+- evaluateCandidates adds each applicant and their weighted score to a temporary list and sets it in the response DTO (scoredApplicantListDTO)
 - CompatibilityController stringifies response DTO and returns JSON payload to user

 ## Ways to Improve